janfuhrer/it-security-docs/docs/themes/Blockchain.md

 It's possible to simply start an additional blockchain or fork the initial blockchain and change / remove transactions.

 It's possible that the network partitions for some time and then merges again.
-Depending on the protocol this either breaks consensus and some central power has to step in and fix the problem or the longer chain is chosen as the valid one which leads to transations in the shorter chain getting lost.
+Depending on the protocol this either breaks consensus and some central power has to step in and fix the problem or the longer chain is chosen as the valid one which leads to transactions in the shorter chain getting lost.

 ### Transparency